Authentic Chimichurri Recipe

 There are many countries that prepare their own version of Uruguayan or Argentinian chimichurri, all of which have slight variations in ingredients and preparation techniques.
 Some of these countries include Brazil, Mexico, and the Dominican Republic.
 The most significant difference between Mexican and Argentinian chimichurri is the use of cilantro instead of oregano.
 However, this isn’t a rule, and there are many subtle differences, even within each country or region.

-Can you make chimichurri with cilantro or mint instead of parsley?
+Can I make chimichurri with cilantro or mint instead of parsley?

 Yes, you can use any fresh herb you like to make chimichurri.
 However, the most common and authentic choice is parsley.
 If you opt for mint or cilantro, just know the flavor will vary, but it will still taste quite delicious!